thinkum/commonide/README.md

                   User Data -- Generally, "Graph Data" -- as Private Model Data.

+                    - Topic: Common Characteristics of Knowledge Representation Languages

+                        - Topic: Generally declarative semantics

+                        - Topic: General applications of predicate logic

+                        - Topic: Knowledge Representation System as an Information System - Towards a Service-Oriented Approach in Applications of Knowledge Representation Systems

                     - NB: The User and RDF - Extending RDF Schema for Applications; Extensibility of Application Schema; Formalisms for Licensing, Distribution,